mawinkler/playground-one/docs/scenarios/xdr/detection-model-exceptions.md

 ### Detection Model Exception for Calico

-Calico creates two violations against the runtime rule `TM-00000031` by the containers `flexvol-driver`, `csi-node-driver-registrar`, and `calico-csi`.
+Calico creates violations against the runtime rule `TM-00000031` by several containers.
 This is by design and can be excluded.

 Example on `calico-csi`: